fionamcc/Docs/kobas/using_kobas_cmd.rst

 **-o AROS1000:** name of output file

-For information on output files see `Understanding Your Annotate Results`_
+For information on output files see `annotateresults`_

 **Understanding Your Results**
 -------------------------------

-.. _Understanding Your Annotate Results:
+.. _annotateresults:

 **Annotate**
 ------------

 If all goes well, you should get the following:

 - **seq_pep folder:** This folder contains the BLAST database files used in your analysis.